Q-W-algebras, Zhelobenko operators and a proof of De Concini-Kac-Procesi conjecture: The definition of q-W--algebras

 defines a multiplication in $W_{\mathcal{B}}^s(G)$.
 This completes the proof.

 \end{proof}

-The space $W_{\mathcal{B}}^s(G)$ equipped with the multiplication opposite to the one defined in the previous proposition is called the q-W--algebra associated to (the conjugacy class of) the Weyl group element $s\in W$.
+The ${\mathcal{B}}$--module $W_{\mathcal{B}}^s(G)$ equipped with the multiplication opposite to the one defined in the previous proposition is called {\it the q-W--algebra} associated to (the conjugacy class of) the Weyl group element $s\in W$.